SBC-Collaboration/SBC-RunControl/docs/project_description.md

 When a run starts, it saves a copy of the config dictionary for the run, so any subsequent changes in the settings window when the run is active won't affect the current run.
 It then saves the run config into a `config.json` in the run data folder, and then updates the config files for cameras and arduinos.

 ### NI USB
+Using the third party custom driver, this modules handles all digitital input/output requests from run control to the NI USB6501 device.
+It defines a name and direction for each of the pins, and handles reading from and writing to the pins.
+Specifically, it handles communication to and from the trigger arduino and the camera RPis.

 ### Arduinos
+At the start of each run, the Arduinos module checks that the build on the Arduino is up to date.
+It generates a zip file containing the `.ino` C++ file as well as wll supporting files, including the `.json` configuration file.
+Then it compares the zip file to the existing zip file in the build folder.
+If that zip file doesn't exist, or if they are different, the module will compile the code and upload to the corresponding Arduino, while overwriting the zip file with the newer version.
+If the two zip files are the same, then nothing will happen to prevent unnecessary writes to the EEPROM.

 ### Writer